jsiek/deduce/Reference.md

        | term "iff" term
 ```

-The formula `P ⇔ Q` is syntactic sugar for
+The biconditional formula `P ⇔ Q` is syntactic sugar for
 `(if P then Q) and (if Q then P)`.

 ## Bool (Type)